syncfusion-content/blazor-docs/blazor/getting-started/razor-class-library.md

     ![add RCL in blazor app](images/blazor-razor-configure.png)

-    > **Note:** Razor Class Library project is added to the existing Blazor Server Application.
+    > Razor Class Library project is added to the existing Blazor Server Application.

 3. Right-click the Blazor App project, and then select Add/Project reference.
 Now click the checkbox and configure the **Razor Class Library** and **Blazor Server Application**.